Knit Polo vs Piqué Polo: Performance Piqué, Rib, Waffle & Yarn Blend Guide

 A simple buyer view looks like this:

-- Women’s knitted polo: often works well in softer-drape capsules where the line needs a more refined casual feel
+Women’s knitted polo often works well in softer-drape capsules where the line needs a more refined casual feel.

-This kind of segmentation helps keep development disciplined.
+This kind of segmentation keeps development disciplined.

 It also keeps buyers from trying to force one knit construction into every role.